What is a cob house? The world’s oldest building material is still popular. If you’ve never heard of a cob house, you will now.

 - Energy-Efficient – Heating and cooling a cob home is easy.
 It insulated well, keeping both the cold and hot out.
 There’s a reason that it’s still used in desert climates and frigid climates both.

 - Water-Resistant – Cob is made with water, and after the cob hardens, it becomes water-resistant.
 Even during floods, cob homes can come out on top.
-They offer excellent sealing to protect your belongings as well.

-- Fireproof – Cob is nearly fireproof.
+- Fireproof – Cob is fireproof.
 If you make your home with less straw and fibers then it truly is fireproof.
 This isn’t something that is true for most homes, especially those made of wood.

-- Sound-Resistant – Although sound can get through cob, it won’t be very loud.
+- Sound-Resistant – Although sound can get through cob, it won’t be loud.
 Cob is a great sound-insulator.
 To find out more about sound insulation, check out this article on soundproofing.

 - Takes A While To Build – A cob home isn’t likely to be built in a day.
 It has to be made, constructed and has to dry.
 It also needs to be put on in layers so it doesn’t fall or drip as it dries.
 So be in it for the long haul.